A6terabytenta/command-line-application/README.md

 * Search can get pretty complicated pretty easily, we just want to see that you can code a basic search application.

 ## Solution
-- Read data from JSON files and then parse it to object by using Object Mapper.
+- When starting the application, read data from JSON files and then parse it to object by using Object Mapper and save it to corresponding Map.
--
+- Because we must be able to search all fields in the fastest way, so I'm using Map to reduce the complexity time.
+The trade-off is that it will take a lot of time when starting the application.

 ## Technologies are used in the project
 1. Spring Boot version ``2.2.6``
 2. Maven to manage dependency and build project
-3. Code quality assurance with Sonar and PMD
+3. Code quality assurance with PMD
 4. Libraries: Lombok ``1.18.12``, Jackson ``2.10.3``

 ## Class Diagram